0xmikko/space-traders-x/README.md

 ## Zutis

 Medium mineral planet located in a remote section of the galaxy, its surface is covered with a layer of gray salt over its red-colored soil.
 Rich in minerals such as iron ore and aluminum.

+# Team

+**Mikhail Lazarev**<br>
+Tech Lead and Founder with 10+ experience in software development with expert knowledge and skills in blockchain technologies and developing in key programming languages, co-founder of Saint-Petersburg Blockchain Developers Association.

+**Ivan Fedorov**<br>
+PhD-student in Saint-Petersburg ITMO University with expert knowledge and skills in cryptography algorithms, blockhain technologies and infromation security.

 # Trash ?